Smol Slime

 into the console.

-Once trackers are paired, the LED should stop blinking once per sec.
-To exit pairing mode on Receiver, type reboot
+Once the trackers are paired, the LED indicator should stop blinking once per second.
+To exit pairing mode on the Receiver, type reboot

-in the console or press the left button once on eByte Dongle or the white button once on Nordic Dongle.
+in the console, or press the left button once on the eByte Dongle, or the round white button once on the Nordic Dongle.

 Calibration